 Hair Extensions have been around since the early Egyptians.
 Cleopatra was the modern day Hollywood starlet.
 Extensions are nothing new and the hottest thing going.
 Since extensions, hair additions and hair enhancement are the fastest growing facet of the beauty industry, one cannot afford to sit idly by and not explore the extensions possibilities.
 It is no longer just a “long hair” thing but a service which can aid color dimension to over chemical treated hair, unusual hair angling looks, length and most importantly volume.

-When asked what is the most widely used word in the salon industry “lingo”, clients repeatedly answer VOLUME.
+When asked what is the most widely used word in the salon industry “lingo,” clients repeatedly answer VOLUME.
 There are volume shampoos, mouse, gels, and perms to create volume.
-Why blow dry, puff, fluff, curl, scrunch, life spray and other insult your hair when extensions can give it to you in minutes.
-Extensions can put hair where there is very little, give you a more modern and fashionable style, give movement to the hair, give highlight,/low lights and generally make it look healthier.
-It can give you hair the needed rest to recover from the everyday trauma of styling.
+Why blow dry, puff, fluff, curl, scrunch, life spray, or other insults to your hair when extensions can give it to you in minutes?
+Extensions can put hair where there is very little, give you a more modern and fashionable style, give movement to the hair, give highlights/low lights and generally make it look healthier.
+It can give your hair the needed rest to recover from the everyday trauma of styling.

 Hair Extensions are the fastest growing facet of the Hair Industry.
 Why?
 We are an instant society.
 We want it now and Hair Extensions provide that instant hair addiction.
 But the buzz on hair extensions varies from a low hum to a huge roar depending on who you talk to.